Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

     .
 ```

+2. Optionally, you may adjust the generated secret to really become a Helm template.

-Tip: When using HELM use `.Files.get.` to include your custom configuration file.
+Tip: When using Helm use `.Files.get.` to include your custom configuration file.
 See here for an example: [templates/elasticApimLogstash/logstash-pipelines.yaml](templates/elasticApimLogstash/logstash-pipelines.yaml)

+3. Install or upgrade your setup chart
 ```
-kubectl apply -n apim-elk -f myAPIBuilderAuthZConfig.yaml
+helm upgrade -n apim-elk axway-elk-setup .
+Release "axway-elk-setup" has been upgraded.
+Happy Helming!
+NAME: axway-elk-setup
+LAST DEPLOYED: Tue May  4 15:06:30 2021
+NAMESPACE: apim-elk
+STATUS: deployed
+REVISION: 2
+TEST SUITE: None
 ```

+4. Mount the ConfigFile

 Now mount this ConfigMap into the API-Builder container and reference it in the configuration using the `values.yaml`: